June 19, 2006

 In my view, the stock market remains richly valued, and investors should not rule out an S&P 500 trading in the 700-800 range in the years ahead as a reasonable (not catastrophic) probability.
 Investors should not be misled to believe that broad exposure to stock market risk represents sound investment here, or that a shallow decline of a few percent has suddenly made the stock market a bargain.

 As of last week, the Market Climate in stocks remained characterized by unfavorable valuations and unfavorable market action.
 The Strategic Growth Fund remains fully hedged, with a diversified portfolio of individual stocks and an offsetting short position of similar value in the S&P 500 and Russell 2000 indices.
-When the Fund is in such a position, its returns are driven by several factors – the implied interest on the short position (generally between the 3-month Treasury bill rate and the broker call rate – currently about 5%), plus the difference in performance between the portfolio of stocks owned by the Fund (after expenses) and the indices we use to hedge.
+When the Fund is in such a position (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), its returns are driven by several factors – the implied interest on the short position (generally between the 3-month Treasury bill rate and the broker call rate – currently about 5%), plus the difference in performance between the portfolio of stocks owned by the Fund (after expenses) and the indices we use to hedge.
 To provide shareholders with an understanding of what drives Fund returns, the performance chart of the Fund separately presents the Fund's overall returns, the performance of its stock portfolio (after expenses) without the impact of hedging transactions, and the S&P 500 and Russell 2000 indices, which we use to hedge market impact.

 Last week contained a typical fast, furious, prone-to-failure advance, which should be fully expected from time-to-time in order to clear periodic “oversold” conditions that develop in the market.
 Unfortunately, when the Market Climate is unfavorable as it is currently, the market can become persistently oversold, so it is generally a very bad idea to try to “scoop up bargains” even on a trading basis in hopes of a short-term “clearing” rally.